mwang840/IShowSpeed/README.md

 -Set up mongoDB, which IShowSpeed uses (https://www.mongodb.com/)

 -Change the testServers in speed.ts and replace it with the id of your server

+-Place the mongo db password uri under the .env file MONGO_URI = mongo uri with your servers password goes here

 -Run ***npm run dev***  which puts the bot online and enables the slash commands